-If Starter Kill Relay or its connections are immediately visible upon removal of the underdash panel, they can easily be bypassed.
+If the starter kill relay or its connections are immediately visible upon removal of the underdash panel, they can easily be bypassed.
 Always make the relay and its connections difficult to discern from the factory wiring!
 Exposed yellow butt connectors do not look like factory parts, and will not fool anyone!
 For this reason, routing the starter kill wires away from the steering column is recommended.

-Step 2: Finding the Wires You Need
+Step 2: Finding the wires you need